nwalk33/prework-study-guide/README.md

 ## Description

 The Prework Study Guide introduced me to HTML, CSS, Git, and JavaScript.
-I can use this guide throughout the course and continue adding more notes to assist me.

 ## Installation